 Kåre Jonsborg is best known for his tapestry.
 Mr. Jonsborg studied in detail various techniques of tapestry, making his arts work in the language of weaving.
-This can for instance be seen by his tapestry cartoons being made of many straight lines and having the same colour applying for larger areas.
-The weavers therefore loved to weave after his cartoons, as they were adjusted to weaving and easy to weave after without having the weavers having to translate/interpret the cartoons from a painting to a tapestry.
+This can for instance be seen by his tapestry cartoons being made of many straight lines and having the same colour applied for larger areas.
+The weavers therefore loved to weave after his cartoons, as they were adjusted to weaving, and therefore easy to weave after without having the weavers having to translate/interpret the cartoons from a painting to a tapestry.
+A tapestry cartoon is a painting which the weavers use to make a tapestry cartoon.
+The cartoon is the original works of arts made by the artist which can also be hung on the wall, and sold, as a final painting.

+The straight lines and clean cuts are made with detailed knowledge of tapestry and weaving.
 An example from the history of arts of who actually lacked this approach to tapestry is the great Italian Renaissance master Raffaello Sanzio (1483-1520).
-When Pope Leo X (1475 – 1521) commissioned the Italian renaissance master to make tapestry cartoons for tapestry in the Sistine Chapel, there were severe technical problems to have the tapestries made.
+When Pope Leo X (1475 – 1521) commissioned the Italian renaissance master to make tapestry cartoons for tapestry in the Sistine Chapel (cartoon from 1515 pictured to the left), there were severe technical problems to have the tapestries made.
 As the cartoons had to be interpreted and new weaving techniques had to be developed in order to have the cartoons weaved, it took several years from the cartoons were finished until the tapestries were done – and with great difficulty.

 For more information, the webeditor recommends the book “Norsk Billedvev – Et atelier og en epoke” by Øistein Parmann (available on the Norwegian national library website if you have a Norwegian IP address https://www.nb.no)